bertieucbs/aws-kendra-metadata/README.md

 node exportDocumentsKendraMetadata.js
 ```

-### Step 2
+### Step 2 : Create S3 bucket

-Create and S3 bucket in region of your choice.
+Create an S3 bucket in region of your choice.
 For the tutorial create in us-west-2 region.

 For basics of how to create S3 bucket refer [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

-### Step 3 Create Kendra Index
+### Step 3 : Create Kendra Index

 Create Kendra Index as shown.
 Reference : [Creating an Index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)